|

 book.

-I get to work quite early, long before other offices in the building even consider having people show up.
+I would get to work quite early, long before other offices in the building even consider having people show up.

 On several occasions as I walk the seemingly silent halls, the architecture reflecting a hard-boiled